audulus/docs/docs/nodes.md

 alt="meter sizes"
 width="200"/>

-If you plug a `poly` signal into a `meter` node, it automatically creates one meter per channel.
+If you wire a `poly` signal to a `meter` node, it automatically creates one meter per channel.

 <img src="img/nodes_reference/meter/meter/meter_poly.png"
 alt="meter poly"